bradleythornton/minimal-mistakes/_posts/2017-06-20-basic_bufferoverflows.md

 **Find out which part of the buffer overwrites EIP**

-So you'll need to know a few key pieces of controlling EIP
+So you'll need to know a few key pieces of controlling EIP to figure out exactly what we're doing here

-The EIP (Extended Instruction Pointer) register controls the execution flow of the application.
+The **EIP** (*Extended Instruction Pointer*) register controls the execution flow of the application.
 Think of it as a steering wheel of a car, you can direct it where to go.

-The ESP (Extended Stack Pointer) is an indirect memory operand pointing to the top of the stack.
+The **ESP** (*Extended Stack Pointer*) is an indirect memory operand pointing to the top of the stack.
 This is the point where the instructions that use the stack, actually use it.

-Here are a view of these values in Immunity
+Here's a view of these values in Immunity
 ![EIP & ESP Example](/assets/images/eip_esp_example.jpg)

-There are two basic tactics when attempting at controlling the EIP Binary Tree Analysis (manual way) - essentially you split the buffer in a series of same characterws until you notice the EIP getting over-written
+There are two basic tactics when attempting at controlling the EIP
+*Binary Tree Analysis* (manual way) - essentially you split the buffer in a series of same characterws until you notice the EIP getting over-written
 Example: AAAAAAAAAABBBBBBBBBBCCCCCCCCCCCCCDDDDDDDDDD

-Unique String (automated way) - send a unique string so you can see which 4 bytes are written in the EIP.
+*Unique String* (automated way) - send a unique string so you can see which 4 bytes are written in the EIP.
 Example: Aa0Aa1Aa2Aa3Aa4Aa5Aa6Aa7Aa8Aa9Ab0Ab1Ab2Ab3Ab4

 Naturally you are going to want to use the Unique String Method whenever possible as it can cut down on discovery time and possibly lead to fewer mistakes.